tchen-research/RandNLA/intro.md

 - @woodruff_14: This is an early work on sketching, that provides a TCS-flavored overview of the field as of 2014.
 The focus is mostly on proving rates, and many of the key concepts in RandNLA are covered.

-In addition, we highly recommend [Ethan Epperly's blog](https://www.ethanepperly.com/index.php/posts-by-topic/), which contains many informative posts on RandNLA topics, as well as numerical experiments and code snippets.
+In addition, we highly recommend [Ethan Epperly's blog](https://www.ethanepperly.com/index.php/posts-by-topic/), which contains many informative posts on RandNLA topics as well as numerical experiments and code snippets.

 ```{bibliography}